xrsheffield/website-1/content/get-involved.md

 Want to help but low on time?
 You can also support through making a donation.

-​To receive regular updates by email, please sign up to our mailing list at the bottom of this page and you are welcome to join us at our weekly Monday meetings where there will be an induction session for new members running parallel to the main meeting.
+​To receive regular updates by email, please sign up to our mailing list at the bottom of this page and you are welcome to join us at our weekly Monday meetings.

 <!---

+ where there will be an induction session for new members running parallel to the main meeting.

 ​You can also get involved by volunteering with us, see below.